 "At the core of my work is a search for balance and continuity, usually between two or more mysteries.
-The characters I create often float (literally) somewhere between science and spirituality, memory and mythology, structure and spontaneity, ephemeral and eternal, humorous and profound, connectivity and nonattachment.
-The intent isn’t necessarily to provide enlightenment, but to celebrate the quest itself." ~ Duy Huynh, Charlotte NC (co-owner of Lark & Key)
+My characters often float (literally) somewhere between science and spirituality, memory and mythology, structure and spontaneity, ephemeral and eternal, humorous and profound, connectivity and non-attachment.
+The intent isn’t necessarily to provide enlightenment, but to celebrate the quest itself." ~ Duy Huynh, Charlotte NC (gallery co-owner)